quasimontecarlo/configs/README.md

 # configs
-configuration files for different OS
+Configuration files for different OS

+currently wip on arcolinux